If the Star Ferry is all about efficiency and transportation, Aqua Luna is nothing but style and sophistication.

 Aqua Luna offers a number of different harbour tours, both in the day time, and in the evening.
 Cruises typically leave from Central Pier #9, or the Tsim Sha Tsui Promenade, and pick up passengers on both sides, giving you flexibility about where and when to board.
 Here’s a brief description of their most popular cruises and tours:

-Other notable trips
+Other notable Aqua Luna trips

 The Aqua Luna does a number of other tours too, including day trips to the beautiful coastal town of Stanley on the south side of Hong Kong Island.
-Their Stanley trips leave the city at midday and brings you back in the afternoon, giving you more than enough hours to explore Stanley Market, the Stanley waterfront, and the lovely restaurants.
+Their Stanley trips leave the city at midday and brings you back in the afternoon, giving you more than enough time to explore Stanley Market, the Stanley waterfront, and the lovely restaurants.

 For a true splurge, treat yourself to the Symphony of Lights Dinner and Cruise, which includes a ride on the Aqua Luna during the Symphony of Lights, and an incredible meal at Hutong, one of Hong Kong’s most chic bars and restaurants.
 Located in Tsim Sha Tsui, Hutong is gorgeously decorated, and has one of the best harbour views around from the 28th floor.